Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

 # Human Pose Classifier using Visual Transformers (ViT)

-This project implements a **human pose classifier** using Visual Transformers (ViT), covering the full pipeline from data preprocessing to real-world inference.
+This project implements a **human pose classifier** using Visual Transformers (ViT), covering the full required steps from data preprocessing to real-world inference.

 The best-performing model achieves high classification metrics: